fedhere/PUI2017_fb55/HW9_fb55/README.md

 Each review will be reviewed and graded by me.
 (Please take this homework seriously: one sentence generic reviews will be graded 0)

 ## Assignment 2: census geospatial analysis.
 ## Due in two weeks, the week after thanksgiving.
+Work in groups.

 This assignment is designed to familiarize you with the [US Census](https://www.census.gov/) data (really the 1-year survey data) and at the same time to make you exercise with spatial analysis in geopandas.
 The goal is to assess if the [linkNYC](https://www.link.nyc/) stations are located to provide a useful service and to fill in a need.
 You will work with the American Fact Finder data via API and direct download, and with NYC shapefiles.